Find a dog trainer

-- On topic - instructors should not give advice about medical issues or serious behavioural issues.
-Owners should be advised to speak to their vet or a clinical animal behaviourist.
+- On topic - instructors shouldn't give advice about medical problems or serious behavioural issues - they should advise owners to speak to their vet or a clinical animal behaviourist.

-Based on information from the welfare in dog training website.
+Based on information from the Welfare in Dog Training.

 Stay in touch